Boulevard (1960 film): Plot

 Georges "Jojo" Castagnier is an adolescent who lives in a poor room under the roof of a block of apartments in the Pigalle section of Paris.
 He ran away from home when he realized that his stepmother hates him.

 Among Jojo's many neighbors is the object of his affection, gorgeous nightclub dancer Jenny Dorr.
 But, to Jojo's disappointment, Jenny becomes the lover of former boxer Dicky, who spends his time loafing about the Pigalle cafés.
+Another one of his neighbors is a gay artist who fusses after him.

 Jojo lacks for steady work, but manages to meet his financial obligations with a series of odd jobs.
-He tries selling magazines, which is a success for a while, and posing for artists, which proves to be a disaster.
+He tries selling magazines, which is a success for a while, and he also tries posing shirtless for a couple of gay artists, which does not work out.

 Eventually, he woos his neighbor Marietta, a girl more suited to his age.
-But when things go awry, Jojo becomes desperate and tries to commit suicide by jumping off the roof of his building.
+But when he sees her kissing another man, things go awry, and Jojo becomes desperate, smashing the neon lights on top of his building while yelling bastards, and then for a brief moment, contemplates jumping off the roof of his building.

+In the end, his neighbors come to his rescue and convince him not to jump, and his father shows up and he reconciles with him, by telling Jojo that he has left the stepmother, which causes Jojo to start laughing hysterically in delight.